Read our most frequently asked questions about FCP services in primary care.

 - We would expect FCP to impact other physiotherapy services.
 What this impact looks like will vary due to factors such as local population, workforce and commissioning models.
 In many areas the need for these services will continue, although the demand may reduce as more patients access expertise earlier in the pathway.

 Can private practitioners provide FCP services within GP practices?

 - Private practitioners may well have the skills and experience necessary to work as the first point of contact in primary care settings.
 However, there must be robust clinical governance arrangements in place to ensure safety and prevent professional isolation.
-This includes access to appropriate referral pathways and diagnostic rights across local MSK pathways and the correct level of clinical supervision/review and mentoring.
-Without evidence of this, private physiotherapists may struggle to gain local rights of direct secondary care referral and diagnostics.
+This includes access to appropriate referral pathways and diagnostic rights across local MSK pathways and the correct level of clinical supervision/review and mentoring in order to meet the requirements of The First Contact Practitioners and Advanced Practitioners in Primary Care: (Musculoskeletal) A Roadmap to Practice.

 I would like to develop FCP services in my area.
 Where should I start?

 - The CSP has produced a suite of resources, including implementation guidance for FCPs in Primary Care (developed with the BMA and RCGP).
 Members are also encouraged to join the First Contact Physiotherapy iCSP forum to access the latest FCP news, resources, events and discussion.
 In addition, members may benefit from contacting FCP services in their local area to learn from their experiences.

 How can I measure the impact of my FCP service?

 - The CSP recommends using a standardised data collection template on general practice data systems to capture coded outcome data from FCP appointments.
 This enables FCPs to report on their performance and their impact on other services.
 Download the CSP's guidance and templates for data collection.